 The major goal of our Neuroimmunology fellowship Program is to produce future generations of specialists with the knowledge and tools to diagnose, treat, and prevent all infections and immune disorders of the nervous system.
 Infectious and immune disorders of the nervous system are closely related.

 The fellowship provides board eligible or certified neurologists to train for 2-3 years in the clinical or basic science research skills and management of patients with disorders of the nervous system.

-The fellow will participate in specialty clinics, including the Multiple Sclerosis, Transverse Myelitis, Neuro-AIDS and the Neuromuscular clinic.
+The fellow will participate in specialty clinics, including the Multiple Sclerosis, Transverse Myelitis, Neuro-AIDS, and Neuromuscular clinics.

-They will also have the opportunity to participate in active international research programs in neuro-infectious diseases in Africa and Asia.
-The research program consists of didactic courses in biostatistics, bioethics, clinical trial design, grant writing workshop, Neuroimmunology and a Neurovirology.
+They will also have the opportunity to participate in active international research programs in neuroinfectious diseases in Africa and Asia.
+The research program consists of didactic courses in biostatistics, bioethics, clinical trial design, grant writing workshop, neuroimmunology and neurovirology.

-To learn more about the Johns Hopkins Department of Neurology: Neuroinfectious Disease Fellowship, please call: 443-287-0571.
+To learn more about the Johns Hopkins Department of Neurology Neuroimmunology and Neuroinfectious Disease Fellowship, please contact the Program Administrator:

 Request an Appointment